 |How many minutes||何分||nanbun|

-|How many people||何人||nannin|
+|How many people; Amount of people||何人||nannin|

 |How many times||何回||nankai|